Last Updated on

 It all comes down to convenience.
 It’s much easier for people who grew up on animal products to continue to eat them.
 Going vegan is a commitment that most people don’t want to make.
 They become defensive in discussions.
 And with Muslims, they bring up the argument that we “shouldn’t make haram what is halal.”

 Remember that the Islamic empires were some of the most advanced civilizations.
 But now many Muslim-majority countries lag behind in technology, human rights, and education.
 If the early Muslims had used the same excuses they would not have advanced in the various sciences.
+We can easily get a Muslim perspective on sustainability from past teachings.

 During the Islamic Golden Age, Muslims were not afraid to learn and evolve.
 Today, many Muslims have an inferiority complex due to more than 100 years of colonialism.
 So they consider everything the early Muslim community did not practice to be un-Islamic.
 They choose to stay closed-minded on issues for fear of losing their identity.